masudpervez27/masudpervez27.github.io/_posts/2024-11-14-Intent-Classification-with-BERT.md

 A well-balanced F1-score across classes indicates a robust model that can classify intents effectively.

 ## Conclusion
-By using BERT and PyTorch, we’ve created a powerful intent classifier for a chatbot, allowing it to accurately interpret user requests.
+By using **BERT** and **PyTorch**, we’ve created a powerful intent classifier for a chatbot, allowing it to accurately interpret user requests.
 This foundational model can be further improved by fine-tuning on a larger, domain-specific dataset, or by applying transfer learning techniques.

 # Code Summary
 Here's a summary of the main steps covered: